jmcdice/ollama-kube-ui/docs/open-webui-readme.md

 5. "Explain quantum computing algorithms to a CS student who understands classical algorithms.
 What makes Shor's algorithm and Grover's algorithm significant?"

+6. Create a complete, self-contained Python game that demonstrates your coding capabilities.
+The game should be:

+- A text-based adventure or simple arcade-style game
+- Between 100-300 lines of code
+- Well-commented and easy to understand
+- Runnable with standard Python libraries only (no external dependencies)
+- Include at least 3 of these elements:
+   - A player character with stats/inventory
+   - Multiple levels or rooms to explore
+   - Random encounters or events
+   - A scoring system
+   - Simple combat mechanics
+   - An end goal or win condition

+Structure the code properly with classes or functions, handle user input correctly, and ensure the game logic works from start to finish without errors.

+Begin your response with a brief description of the game, then provide the complete code without omitting any parts.

 ---